-Well over half the population will need continuing care support at one point in their lives - a proportion that jumps to almost three-quarters after age 65.
+One aspect of Manitoba's healthcare bundle is particularly sensitive to the pressure of aging: long-term care for the elderly.
+Well over one-half of the population will need continuing care support at one point in their lives - a proportion that jumps to almost three-quarters after age 65.
 But many citizens mistakenly believe that governments are going to cover most of their future long-term care costs.
 This is because public subsidies to long-term care in institutions or at home are generally opaque and misunderstood.
 The ambiguity of current public-private responsibilities for financing long-term care dampens private savings and pressures the public sphere to pick up the slack.

-But an expanded public role here would heighten intergenerational inequity, which is why provincial authorities must clearly define the extent to which they will cover future costs.
+But an expanded public role here would heighten intergenerational equity concerns, which is why provincial authorities must clearly define the extent to which they will cover future costs.
 To reduce the connection between public health spending and aging, public subsidies for long-term care must be targeted to those without the means to pay for it.
 At the same time, the government should require that those who can afford it absorb a meaningful share of the cost.
 Doing so means setting, and publicizing, government subsidies clearly so that private options - increased savings and insurance - grow to complement public subsidies (Blomqvist and Busby 2014).